hosseinoliabak/cisco/Routing/08_11_dmvpn_overview.md

 * DMVPN Phase 3
   * Spoke router doesn't need to have specific route to the other spoke
   * Doesn't matter what the next-hop IP address is
   * Spoke1 sends the traffic directly to the hub.
 Hub sees that another spoke is destination.
 Hub then sends an NHRP redirect to both spokes.
-  * Then spokes send an NHRP resolution to retrive the NBMA addresses, then spokes install a new entry in the routing table
+  * Then spokes send an NHRP resolution to retrieve the NBMA addresses, then spokes install a new entry in the routing table